 Melissa, who holds an Independent License in Counseling, State Licensed LPCC-S and served as the project director of the SAMHSA funded grant for Primary and Behavioral Health Care Integration (PBHCI).

 At Southeast her scope of duties include overseeing operations and clinical management within the five eastern counties served by Southeast.

-Sandra Stephenson has been with Southeast Healthcare for nearly 40 years and currently serves as the Director of Integrated and Primary Healthcare.
-Sandra directs the FQHC program, integrated healthcare programs, and other clinical programs at Southeast.
+Sandra Stephenson has been with Southeast Healthcare for nearly 40 years and most recently served as the Chief Healthcare Officer.
 She joined Southeast in 1983 as the Clinical Director and Associate Executive Director and became Executive Director in 1987, a position she held until 2007.